Katzenberger Trial: Trial

 An unknown person denounced Katzenberger to the authorities, and he was arrested on 18 March 1941 under the so-called Rassenschutzgesetz ("Racial Protection Law"), one of the Nuremberg Laws, which made it a criminal offence, Rassenschande ("racial defilement"), for Aryans to have sexual relations with Jews.
 Katzenberger consistently denied the charges, as did Seiler, who claimed their relationship was like that of a father and daughter.
 The investigating judge initially concluded there was too little evidence to proceed with the case, but the investigation attracted the attention of Oswald Rothaug, a judge known for his severity and fervent support for Nazism.
 Recognising the publicity such a trial would generate and seeing it as a way to display his Nazi credentials and further his career, Rothaug arranged for the case to be brought to him.
 He sent tickets for the trial to all the prominent Nazis in Nuremberg.

 No conclusive evidence was presented during the trial that Katzenberger and Seiler had ever had an affair (Seiler had been Katzenberger's tenant since 1932), let alone that it had continued during the war.
 The law at the time did not call for the death sentence for breaking the Rassenschutzgesetz; the normal sentence would have been several years' imprisonment.
 Despite this, however, the Volkschädlingsgesetz, a wartime law, allowed capital punishment if one made use of wartime regulations such as the blackout to commit a crime.
 Based on a single eyewitness account that Katzenberger had left Seiler's apartment "when it was already dark", Rothaug applied this law to sentence Katzenberger to death.

 Aftermath

 Katzenberger was guillotined at Stadelheim Prison in Munich on 2 June 1942.
 Seiler was found guilty of perjury for denying an affair had taken place and sentenced to two years' imprisonment: in accordance with Adolf Hitler's wishes, women were not charged under the Racial Protection Law, but could be charged with perjury or obstruction of justice.
-She died in July 1984 in Apolda, aged 74.
+She died in July 1984 in Apolda, East Germany, aged 74.

 Even among some Nazi officials, the tenuous grounds on which Katzenberger had been sentenced to death caused disquiet.
 Rothaug was moved to a state attorney's job in Berlin in 1943 because Justice Minister Otto Georg Thierack considered him unfit to be a judge.
 In 1947 the Americans tried Rothaug, partly for his role in the Katzenberger trial, and sentenced him to life imprisonment.
 Rothaug was released in December 1956, aged 59, and died in Cologne in 1967, aged 70.